In-Home Pediatric Asthma Program

 - 1 or More In-Patient Asthma Related Admissions

 - 2 or More Refills of Rescue Inhalers

 - Exceeds 2 or More Missed Days of School or Other Activities Related to Asthma

 Want to Enroll?

 Contact from the Rutland Regional Medical Center Community Health Team may be made directly after an Emergency Department visit.
 Primary care providers can also make a referral or the patient can self refer themselves.
-Download our In-Home Asthma Program referral form or request to have one mailed to you by calling 802.773.9888, ext.
+To self refer, please call 802.773.9888, ext.
 22. You can also get information or request a form by emailing the Community Health Team.